AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions.md

 ---
+title: Building mobile extensions
-description: This information can help you understand how to build your own extension.
+description: An overview that can explains how you can build your own mobile extension.
 ---

 # Building mobile extensions